NABU

 NABU Cruise Ship Ranking 2018: AIDA at the top

 The Aida Nova is the world's only liquefied natural gas (LGN) cruise ship.
-She is unfortunately an exception, because all the others continue to drive with the dirtiest of all fuels: heavy oil.
+She is unfortunately an exception, because all the others continue to sail with the dirtiest of all fuels: heavy oil.

 Only Hapag Lloyd Cruises and TUI Cruises are keeping up a little in using SCR catalysts or on-shore power while in port on their new vessels.
 But a particulate filter to reduce the harmful soot particles is not installed on these ships either.